tlienart/PkgPage.jl/page/index.md

 * `title="..."` to add a heading to the section, this should be provided,
 * `name="..."` to add a specific name that will appear in the navbar (if not given, it will use the given title).
+* `width=8` an integer number controlling the width of the section with respect to the body, increase it to get a wider section.
+\label{com-figures}
 **Figures**: you can indicate a figure as follows:

 ```plaintext